 Patient Rights

-For additional information, visit the New York State Office of Mental Health website:
+Rights of Inpatients - New York State Office of Mental Health

 HIPAA Privacy Rules for the Protection of Health and Mental Health Information